wjn922/FaceRecognition/README.md

 mysql -u root -p

 # create database.  'mysql>' indicates we are now in the mysql command line
-mysql> create DATABASE facerecognition;
+mysql> CREATE DATABASE facerecognition;
-mysql> use facerecognition;
+mysql> USE facerecognition;

 # import from sql file
 source facerecognition.sql